ezekielaquino/Pointer3000/README.md

 # Notes

 - If manipulating DOM elements, it is still best to use transforms as they are way more performant than manipulating e.g. width and height.
+- If you are going to be doing something relatively complex graphic wise then I think you should be looking at canvas or other drawing libraries.
+Those would be more performant, and have more math methods at your disposal. e.g. paperJS, raphael, svg.js
 - Having `console: true` or having inspector open (as you already know) will reduce performance as it will be updating values, recording timelines, highlighting updated DOM elements what have you.

 # Plans

+- Add something like a 'listenIf' option which only updates values if it evaluates to true.
 - More values e.g. adjacent, opposite and corresponding angles
 - point relative to a parent element
 - any suggestions?

 # Say Hi!

 Please do.
 If you have any comments or suggestions, i'd love to hear them.
 This utility is completely free but if you have used it for something cool please do let me know, let me see what you've made!
-Drop me a line at ezekielaquino@gmail.com or via [@the_ezekiel](http://twitter.com/the_ezekiel) on Twitter!
+Drop me a line at ezekielaquino@gmail.com or via [@the_ezekiel](http://twitter.com/the_ezekiel) or [Share this](https://twitter.com/home?status=%E2%86%98%E2%86%98%20Supercharged%20pointer%20interactions%20%E2%80%93%20POINTER3000%20%E2%86%99%E2%86%99%20http%3A//ezekielaquino.com/Pointer3000) on Twitter!

 P.S.
 Follow me on twitter!